blashbrook/papiclient/readme.md

   * params(array) // Used for form submissions (i.e. ['Barcode'=>'55555555555555', 'Password'=> '1234'] is sent to log in a patron).
   * auth('AccessSecret') // Inserts a patron's temporary authentication token in the request headers.
   * MORE TO COME!

+## Change log

+PAPIClient has been refactored to use fluency!
+Now you can chain commands together, making the client more flexible and easier to use.

 Please see the [changelog](CHANGELOG.md) for more information on what has changed recently.